 - Facilitate the re-use of M&S components

 The HLA provides a general framework within which simulation developers can structure and describe their simulation applications.
 The use of runtime infrastructure software is required to support operations of a federation execution.
-The runtime infrastructure software provides a set of services, as defined by the federate interface specification, used by federates to coordinate operations and data exchange during a runtime execution.
+The runtime infrastructure software provides a set of services, as defined by the federate interface specification, used by federates to coordinate operations and data exchange during runtime execution.

 HLA is composed of three (3) parts:

 - Rules: that simulations must obey in order to be compliant to the standard.
-Federates and Federations which define relationships among federating compliant simulations.
+Federates and Federations define relationships among federating compliant simulations.

 - Federate: an HLA compliant simulation entity.